top of page

 The processing time for a USCIS withdrawal letter is not explicitly specified by USCIS because the withdrawal process itself doesn't involve a standard processing time, unlike other applications or petitions.

-However, in general, USCIS typically takes some action within 1 to 3 months.
-It's advisable to regularly check the case status online and contact the USCIS service center for follow-up after 30 days of applying.
+However, in general, USCIS typically takes processing time between 1 to 3 months.
+It's recommended to regularly check the case status online and contact the USCIS service center for follow-up after 30 days of applying.

 FAQs on USCIS Withdraw Application Letter